divelab/DIG/README_DEV.md

 2. All the documentation source files are in `DIG/docs/source/`.
 Find the .rst file you want to contribute and write the documentation.
 The language we use is [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

-3. Make you html locally
+3. Make your html locally.
 ```bash
 $ cd docs
 $ make html
 ```

-4. Then, we can preview your documentation by opening `DIG/docs/biuld/html/index.html`.
+4. Then, you can preview your documentation by opening `DIG/docs/biuld/html/index.html`.

 5. Before committing to our DIG repo, please clean the make.
 ```bash